 5. Take a Road Trip

-I shared 6 Ohio Road Trips to Take This Fall here, one of them being the Fall Festival at The Farm at Walnut Creek.
+I also shared 6 Ohio Road Trips to Take This Fall for Columbus Moms Blog, one of them being the Fall Festival at The Farm at Walnut Creek.
 Even if you can’t make it for the festival, a drive to Amish Country will be beautiful when the leaves (finally!) start to change!

 6. Visit a Metro Park

 Once the leaves start to change, there are some great options for leaf viewing in our local Metro Parks!
-A great one is Battelle Darby!
+A great one is Battelle Darby Creek Metro Park!
 There are walking paths through the woods and also bison viewing!
 While you’re there, check out the living stream in the Nature Center!

-Inniswood Metro Park is also beautiful in the fall.
-Seriously, check out this picture I took last fall (below)!
+Inniswood Metro Gardens are also beautiful in the fall.
+Seriously, check out this picture I took during the fall (below)!
 It felt like a fairy tale!
 It was amazing!
 You can read my blog post of some of the best places to see fall leaves in Columbus for more ideas!

 9. Visit the Huntington Holiday Train at Main Library

-This is something I consider a Christmas tradition for our family, but it does arrive before Thanksgiving, so technically, it’s a fall activity, right? 😉 In November, the train will be installed at the New Main Library!
-In 2015, while the library was under construction, the train was on display at Huntington Bank downtown, and we still made sure not to miss it!
+This is something I consider a Christmas tradition for our family, but it does usually arrive before Thanksgiving, so technically, it’s a fall activity, right? 😉 In mid November, the train will be installed at the Main Library!
 It’s really beautiful, and if you have train lovers, like I do, it’s something you have to see!

 What else would you add to the list of “can’t miss” fall activities in Columbus?